Alluxio/alluxio/docs/Command-Line-Interface.md

   <tr>
     <td>load</td>
     <td>load "path"</td>
-    <td>Load a file or a directory in TachyonFS into memory.</td>
+    <td>Load the data of a file or a directory from under storage into Tachyon.</td>
   </tr>
   <tr>
     <td>loadMetadata</td>
     <td>loadMetadata "path"</td>
-    <td>Load a file or a directory metadata from underlying file system into Tachyon.</td>
+    <td>Load the metadata of a file or a directory from under storage into Tachyon.</td>
   </tr>
   <tr>
     <td>location</td>